DRadulovich/perazzi-site/docs/GUIDES/General-Templates/Guide-VisualLanguage.md

 ### 5.2 CTAs and buttons

-Use the button classes defined in `globals.css`:
+Use the button classes defined in `src/styles/site-theme.css`:

 - Primary CTA:
   - `.btn--primary` or `.button-primary` (Perazzi red or ink, pill radius).